-- (25) Breaches of this procedure may amount to staff misconduct which are managed in accordance with the Managing Conduct Procedure.
-Other policies and procedures may also apply, such as the Conflict of Interest Policy, the Child Safe Policy, the Sexual Harm Prevention and Response Policy. - (26) In responding to incidents of non-compliance, RMIT will seek to ensure that students are not unfairly disadvantaged or adversely treated as a result of being in an inappropriate relationship with a staff member or pecause of making a disclosure or report regarding a possible breach of this procedure.
+- (21) In responding to incidents of non-compliance, RMIT will seek to ensure that students are not unfairly disadvantaged or adversely treated for being in an inappropriate relationship with a staff member or because of making a disclosure or report regarding a possible breach of this procedure. - (22) Material breaches of this policy are reported to the relevant governance body through existing channels for reporting staff or student misconduct, conflict of interest, sexual harm and child safety.